Stringy invariants for horospherical varieties of complexity one: The arc space of a horospherical variety of complexity one

 \begin{proof} We have a commutative diagram

 where the vertical maps are arc truncations and the horizontal maps are induced by $\varphi : X \to G/P$.
-The vertical map on the left-hand side is obviously surjective, while the other vertical map is surjective since $G/P$ is smooth (see \cite{Greenberg1966:henselian}).
-Finally, the top horizontal map is surjective by the proof of Theorem~\ref{t:arc-horo}, hence the last map is also surjective.
+The vertical map on the left-hand side is clearly surjective, and the other also is since $G/P$ is smooth (see \cite{Greenberg1966:henselian}).
+Finally, the top horizontal map is surjective by the proof of Theorem~\ref{t:arc-horo}, hence so is the bottom map.
 The last claim in the lemma follows from the description of the fibers of the top map. \end{proof}

-Using Lemma~\ref{l:surj-arc} we refine our study of the fibers of $\val$ by expressing them as cylinders, showing in particular that they are indeed measurable sets.
+Using Lemma~\ref{l:surj-arc} we now show that the fibers of $\val$ are cylinders, hence measurable.
 Lemma~\ref{l:vol-hor} deals with the horizontal fibers, while Lemma~\ref{l:vol-ver} takes care of the vertical fibers.
-Note that the smoothness of the variety $X$ will play a crucial role in both lemmas.\\